 The City can collaborate with organizations including, but not limited to, the Delray Beach Community Redevelopment Agency, Delray Beach Downtown Redevelopment Authority, and the Greater Delray Beach Chamber of Commerce to create a blue green business program.
 Creation of a blue green business program will support economic growth, resiliency, sustainability, and create employment opportunities in Delray Beach's emerging green blue economy.
 By fostering partnerships with the business community, Delray Beach will create an increased demand in skilled labor needed for energy efficiency retrofits, solar installation, new use for recycled materials, growing and processing of local food, and designing /maintaining the public infrastructure.
 Reduction of greenhouse gases and energy conservation can produce direct cost savings for local business owners.
 The City will engage local business stakeholders in sustainability and resiliency education, programs, and best practice strategies while promoting economic growth.
-LINK TO ECONOMIC PROSPERITY.

-INCREASING CITYWIDE RESILIENCE TO SEA LEVEL RISE, FLOODING, STORMS AND OTHER DISRUPTIVE EVENTS resiliency of Delray Beach.
-The incorporation of resiliency and sustainability strategies into local government planning is vital for protecting Delray Beach's infrastructure, planning for future capital improvement projects, and preparing Delray Beach for climate change impacts.
+INCREASING CITYWIDE RESILIENCE TO SEA LEVEL RISE, FLOODING, STORMS AND OTHER DISRUPTIVE EVENTS resiliency and sustainability strategies into local government planning is vital for protecting Delray Beach's infrastructure, planning for future capital improvement projects, and preparing Delray Beach for climate change impacts.

-The conservation and sustainability strategies discussed in this document are integrally tied to the
+The conservation and sustainability strategies discussed in this document are integrally tied to the resiliency of Delray Beach.
+The incorporation of